-Lifeboat 12 by Susan Hood is the 2021 Charlie May Simon Award winner.
+New Kid by Jerry Craft is the 2022 Charlie May Simon Award Winner.

 The Charlie May Simon Children’s Book Award for children’s literature has been presented annually since 1971 to an author whose book has been selected through a vote taken by Arkansas school children in grades four, five and six.
 The purpose of the award is to promote better reading for children and to recognize Mrs. John Gould Fletcher, an outstanding Arkansas author who wrote under the pen name Charlie May Simon.

 Reading Selection & Awards Process

 The Arkansas Department of Education (ADE), the Arkansas State Library, and the Arkansas Reading Association are pleased to announce the annual selection process for the Charlie May Simon Book Award.

 Titles are selected by the reading committee per established guidelines.
 Anyone interested in serving on the reading committee can contact Ruth Hyatt at firstname.lastname@example.org for more information.